bwplotka/my/slides/optimizing-go-for-clouds/go-poland-meetup-11-2020/PITCHME.md

 Thanks .., Hello everyone!
 I am super excited to be presenting today, in our ...
 Meetup.
 I was very often joining this meetup as a guest, so I am triple honoured now to share what I know about Go and Performance from practical side.
 I am speaking from the virtual stage and I wish we could meet in reality, but let's focus on benefits of this situation:
-For example I am sure we have guest from outside of London, I know about a few Berlin friends, so there is always a bright side of things (:
 ---

 [drag=80, drop=50 7 true true, set=align-left]